Sayyid Muhammad Al Jifri

 Sheikh Habib Muhammad bin Husayn Al-Jifri, also known as Syed Jifri Muthukoya Thangal is the current President, Samastha and an Islamic scholar, teacher, religious leader and Qazi.
 He is an Islamic scholar from Kerala, India.
-He serves as President, Samastha Kerala Jem-iyyathul Ulama, the body of Sunni-Shafi'i scholars in northern Kerala.
+He serves as President, Samastha Kerala Jem-iyyathul Ulama, the body of Sunni-Shafi'i scholars in Kerala, Tamilnadu, Karnataka and Lakshadweep.
 Thangal is the 11th president of the Samastha Kerala Jem-iyyathul Ulama.

 Personal life

 Muhammad Al-Jifri was born in March 1957 at Matrbhavanam in Irumpuchola, Malappuram district as the son of Habib Husain Al-Jifri and Fathima Biwi Al-Jamalullaili.
-He is from the Jifry family, who are the descendants of Habib Husayn Al-Jifri,one of the descendants of Husayn bin Ali who arrived from Yemen in 1823.
+He is from the Jifry family, who are the descendants of Habib Husayn Al-Jifri, one of the descendants of Husayn bin Ali who arrived from Yemen in 1823.

 Career

 He succeeded Kumaramputhur A. P. Muhammed Musliyar as the president of the Samastha in 2016.

 He is the disciple of famous Islamic scholars like Shams-ul-Ulama E.K Aboobacker Musliyar, Tirurangadi Bappu Musliyar and P Kunjeen Musliyar.
 He was one of the famous students of EK Aboobacker Musliyar.